 Student demographic information is published each year in the Southern Union Community College Fact Book.
 Information is also reported to the National Center for Educational Statistics through the Integrated Postsecondary Education Data System (IPEDS).
 For additional information about the diversity of the SUSCC student body, contact the Office of Student Services, 256.395.2211

-- Students must pay tuition and fees in full at the time of registration in order to have their names placed on class rolls and to attend classes.
+- Students must pay tuition and fees in full by the published due date in order to have their names placed on class rolls and to attend classes.
 Payment may be in any combination of cash, check, Visa or MasterCard, Discover Card, grants, and scholarships.
 Sponsored students, i.e., Vocational Rehabilitation Service, Alabama Veterans Affairs, etc., must have written authorization from the appropriate agency to complete registration.